asyrjasalo/RESTinstance/README.rst

 ~~~~~~~~~
 If you are using `rfdocker <https://github.com/asyrjasalo/rfdocker>`__,
 just add ``RESTinstance`` to your ``requirements.txt`` and remove the
 commented lines in ``Dockerfile``.
-It will be then installed automatically
+It will be installed automatically
 the next time you run ``./rfdocker``.